xnico31/doc_tig_pool/docs/about/plan.md

 ## **Nova (No Staking Required)**

 - Mining possible without any deposit.
-- High pool fees (a portion of the fees is redistributed to Titan profile users).
+- High pool fees (a portion of the fees is redistributed as a bonus to Titan profile users).
 - Idle phases when the pool reaches the cut-off to avoid penalizing miners who staked TIG.
-- Current limitation: **15 machines per Discord account**.
+- Limitation: **15 machines per Discord account**.

 ---